syncfusion-content/maui-docs/MAUI/DateTime-Slider/overview.md

 # .NET MAUI DateTime Slider Overview

 The Syncfusion .NET MAUI DateTime Slider ([SfDateTimeSlider](https://www.syncfusion.com/maui-controls/maui-slider)) is a highly interactive UI control, allowing users to select a single value from a range of values.
-It provides rich features, such as numeric and date values, labels, ticks, dividers, and tooltip.

 ## Key features

-* **Date support** - Provided functionality for selecting date values.
+* **DateTime support** - Provided functionality for selecting DateTime values.
 * **Orientation** - Supports both horizontal and vertical orientations.
 * **Labels** - Render labels for date values with the option to customize their formats based on your requirements.
 * **Ticks and dividers** - Provided an option to show ticks and dividers based on the slider interval.
 Also, minor ticks can be enabled to indicate the values between each interval.
 These options present the selected value in a more intuitive way for end users.